COONAPIP Expands Indigenous Land Titling Operations in Panama

 Land tenure security, or legal recognition of ancestral lands, is one of the central prerequisites for effective forest conservation and broader sustainable development anywhere, but it is particularly crucial for marginalized indigenous communities whose cultural survival also depends on securing the lands they have traditionally occupied.
 Advocating for land rights has been the central objective of the RFUS’s work in Panama over the past decade.
 It is also the objective of a new grant to COONAPIP from the International Land and Forest Tenure Facility in Sweden.

-Over the next two years, COONAPIP, in conjunction with member Congresses and Councils (indigenous traditional authorities) and support from RF-US, will intensify efforts to map remaining lands to be titled and prepare title applications for legal recognition.
-This will involve overcoming the obstacles set up by the Ministry of Environment to titling collective lands that are overlapped by protected areas established much later, often without free prior informed consent of the indigenous people living on those lands.
-This constitutes on ongoing and serious violation of the fundamental human rights of indigenous Panamanians, and is the subject of an upcoming hearing at the Inter-American Commission on Human Rights.
+Over the next two years, COONAPIP, in conjunction with member Congresses and Councils (indigenous traditional authorities) and support from RFUS, will intensify its efforts to map lands that are still awaiting legal titles and prepare title applications for legal recognition.
+Together, we will need to overcome the obstacles set up by the Ministry of Environment to titling collective lands that are overlapped by protected areas established much later, often without the Free, Prior, and Informed Consent of the indigenous people living on those lands.
+The Ministry of the Environment’s refusal to approve land titles is an on ongoing and serious violation of the fundamental human rights of indigenous Panamanians, and is the subject of an upcoming hearing at the Inter-American Commission on Human Rights.